CPK Insurance

 • Workers' compensation is required in North Carolina for businesses with 3 or more employees, with exemptions for sole proprietors, partners, LLC members, and farm laborers.

-• North Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter for office space in Raleigh, Charlotte, Durham, or Greensboro.
+• Most commercial leases in North Carolina require proof of general liability coverage, which can matter for office space in Raleigh, Charlotte, Durham, or Greensboro.

 • Quote requests should account for endorsements that address professional liability, cyber insurance, and bundled coverage choices for a commercial financing insurance policy.